-Introduction of a Strategic Planning Committee (SPC) from May 2018 - the intention of the committee is to determine major strategic planning applications.
-Part of the remit of the committee is to receive developer presentations at pre-application stage - ideally at an early stage and then closer to submission.
+- Introduction of a Strategic Planning Committee (SPC) from May 2018 the role of the committee is to determine major strategic planning applications.
+Part of the remit of the committee is to receive developer presentations at preapplication stage ideally at an early stage and then closer to submission.
 The aim of the developer presentations is twofold.
-Firstly, if means that when applications are put before Members for decision they are already familiar with the proposal.
+Firstly, it means that when applications are put before Members for decision they are already familiar with the proposal.
 Secondly, the early engagement allows Members to give feedback on the proposals at an early stage and later for the developer to explain how the scheme has evolved, including response to feedback given.
-Initial indications are that the process is working well where developers take the opportunity to engage at an early stage.
-The presentations to SPC form part of any PPA.

-- Introduction of Havering Quality Review Panel (QRP) from December 2018.
+The process is now well established and SPC member welcome the opportunity to engage with developers an early stage.
+The presentations to SPC form part of any PPA. - Introduction of Havering Quality Review Panel (QRP) from December 2018.
 In accordance with Paragraph 129 of the NPPF, Havering have set up a design review panel.
 The QRP has a pool of 20 built environment professionals who have a record of achievement in their field.
 A panel, consisting of a Chair and 4 members from the pool of professionals, review development proposals, ideally at an early stage of the process with the aim of increasing the design quality of any proposal through feedback on the proposal.
 It is expected that for large major developments there would be a second presentation once the design has been further developed.
+The use of QRP is embedded in the PPA.
+The QRP has been providing expert feedback on a number of key housing schemes such as Bridge Close, Beam Park, Quarles Campus and Waterloo Road (12 Estates).

-The use of QRP is embedded in the PPA. - PPA's From January 2019 the pre-application service was re-launched with proposals over 25 units requiring a Planning Performance Agreement and benefitting from a project managed Development Team approach.
+- PPA's From January 2019 the pre-application service was re-launched with proposals over 25 units requiring a Planning Performance Agreement and benefitting from a project managed Development Team approach.
 The aim is to ensure that a proposal is developed from early inception stage through to application submission so that it has the greatest possibility of being considered acceptable and granted planning permission. - From Spring 2019, the pre-application process for developments less than 25 units was revised and relaunched with specified timescales for response and differing level of service in terms of meetings, site visits and correspondence.
-The aim is to give applicants certainty in developing their proposals through to planning application submission.
+The aim is to give applicants certainty in developing their proposals through to planning application submission. - The Council notes that the new Government legislation amending the Use Classes in England and expanding the process of Prior Approval will facilitate development, helping to boost the numbers of new homes.
+The impact of these changes will be monitored and reported in future updates to the Housing Action Plan and the Havering Authority Monitoring Report.